matihost/monorepo/terraform/gcp/minecraft-server/README.md

 * Terraform `../gcp-network-setup` has been deployed - for networking setup

+* Terraform `../gcp-repository` has been deployed - for Artifact repository for Cloud Functions images

 * Cloud Scheduler requires AppEngine setup in your GCP project in the same region where you intent do deploy app.

 ## Usage